polytypic/fastener/README.md

 #### <a name="transformMove"></a>[`F.transformMove(move, fn, zipper)`](#transformMove "F.transformMove :: (downHead|downLast|left|right|up) -> (JSON -> JSON) -> Zipper -> Zipper")

 #### <a name="everywhere"></a>[`F.everywhere(fn, zipper)`](#everywhere "F.everywhere :: (JSON -> JSON) -> Zipper -> Zipper")

+`F.everywhere(fn, zipper)` performs a transform of the focused element by modifying each possible focus of the element with a bottom-up traversal.